dmbarbour/wikilon/docs/NetworkModel.md

 Commons caps may be especially useful for high performance computing.
 E.g. we could embed OpenCL code in a commons cap, secured by HMAC or similar, for use in a specific domain.
 When developers need performance *right now*, hacking in a commons cap will certainly be easier than waiting on improvements in Awelon Bytecode compilers or ABCD extensions.

 These commons capabilities can also provide a foundation for message pipelining, alternatives and multi-homing, mobile code, the [unum pattern](http://wiki.erights.org/wiki/Unum) and CRDTs, etc..
-They are discretionary, flexible, securable.

-Commons capabilities can make Awelon systems network extensible and efficient without hindering unsophisticated mplementations.
+They are discretionary, flexible, securable, highly extensible, and supports heterogeneous deployment of features.
+Basically, we can make our networks smarter and more powerful over time with very little coordination or collaboration.

 #### Capability Representation

 Basically, this:

-        (GlobalAddress * (LocalContext + CommonsCap)){$@}
+        (GlobalAddress * (CommonsCap + LocalCap)){$@}

-        type GlobalAddress = Text (secure hash of public key) type LocalContext = ADT, often cryptographically sealed type CommonsCap = (Text * Args); Args depends on Text
+        type GlobalAddress = Text (secure hash of public key) type LocalCap = ADT, cryptographically sealed context type CommonsCap = (Text * Args); Args depends on Text

-        ["encryptedLinearContext"]kf{$aes}V"globalAddress"l{$@}
-        "/dev/null"#lVVRWLC"globalAddress"l{$@}
+        ["encryptedLinearContext"]kf{$aes}VW"globalAddress"l{$@}
+        "/dev/null"#lV"globalAddress"l{$@}

+The LocalCap isn't *just* the sealed context.
+It may include a sum type for special network extensions, or additional information for priorities or deadlines.
+Some or all of this may be secured by our sealer.
+But we'll at least support sealed contexts for normal messages.

-For effective security in a distributed system, we must cryptographically secure the local context.
+For effective security in a distributed system, we must cryptographically secure the local context, or at least those that represent relevant resources.
 But any convention is acceptable.
-For commons capabilities, the text provides a quick discriminator for the local machine or network.
+The context might additionally contain priorities and other information.
+For commons capabilities, text provides a quick discriminator for the local machine or network.
+Commons capabilities may also be secured, e.g. such that subnets might discriminate whether work is authorized.

-In this case, the `{$@}` value sealing format is simply to prevent normal dictionary code from trying to branch on address or forge commons capabilities.
+The `{$@}` value sealing format is simply to prevent normal dictionary code from trying to branch on address or forge commons capabilities.
+It wouldn't be a problem if networks permit introspection via capabilities.

 As per usual, secure hashes, cryptographic text, and other binary content will be represented using ABC's Base16 encoding (alphabet `bdfghjkmnpqstxyz`).